CardiacModelling/risk-stratification-anti-malarials/README.md

 ## Requirements

-Processing and plotting the simulation data in this repository requires installation of python 3 and certain libraries therein.
+Processing and plotting the simulation data in this repository requires installation of python 3 and certain libraries within.
 We recommend installing packages and running the scripts in a virtual environment to avoid version conflicts.
 In order to do this, follow these steps:

 - `virtualenv folder_name` or if you have both python 2 and 3: `virtualenv --python=python3 folder_name`.
 Should `virtualenv` not be recognised you may need to call it as `python -m virtualenv folder_name` or (`python -m virtualenv folder_name`).
 If that doesn't work you may need to install virtualenv first `pip install virtualenv`.
 - go into the virtual environment `cd folder_name` folder